 Step 1: Clean and Tape the Garage Door

 Preparing the door is the first step that needs to be taken when painting a garage door.
-Spray the entire surface of the door with an all-purpose cleaner and thoroughly clean off any dirt or dust with a cloth.
+Spray the entire surface of the door with a house wash cleaner and thoroughly clean off any dirt or dust with a cloth.
 Rinse the door with water from a garden hose.
-When it's dry, use painter's tape to mask any handles, trim and windows on your garage door.
+When it's dry, use painter's tape to mask any handles, trim, and windows on your garage door.
 Put a drop cloth or tarp below the door to protect your driveway and garage floor from any dripping paint or primer.

 Step 2: Strip the Garage Door of Old Paint